Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 #### Youtube Video
 https://www.youtube.com/watch?v=eQastMoem7A (fun video to watch)

-I also expanded my work in video editing and this video shows the overall things that I worked on.
+After trying out 3D printing, I decided to learn something new - video editing.
+I made a video that shows all the different things I've been working on lately.
+This video is like a big picture of my projects.
+It probably shows my 3D printed stuff, but it also has parts where I used my new video editing skills.
+I might have added cool transitions between scenes, made the colors look better, fixed the sound, or even put in some special effects.
+By making this video, I got to practice my new editing skills while also showing off my 3D printing work.

 #### Speculations

-I expected everything to work fine for the first instance itself, but I had to reiterate it and learn a little more about tolerances with 3d printing.
+I thought everything would work perfectly on my first try with 3D printing, but I was wrong.
+I had to do it over and over again, learning more each time.
+This taught me a lot about how 3D printers work and what they can and can't do well.
+I found out that tiny differences in measurements matter a lot in 3D printing.
+By trying many times and making small changes, I got better at understanding how the printer, the materials, and my designs all work together.
+Now, I can make better 3D prints, and I really see how amazing and tricky 3D printing can be for making things.

 ---------------------------------------------------------------------------------------------------------